Specialist BAEC Menu

-We offer a range of non-accredited courses to help learners with learning difficulties or disabilities develop:
+We offer a range of non-accredited courses to help learners with special educational needs develop:

 Classes are held at the Poverest Centre in Orpington and the Kentwood Centre in Penge.